willianpireslima/Projeto_Desenvolvimento_Web/README.md

 -A execução do ambiente usa o comando : npm start

--A Database Utilizada foi a seguinte:
+-A Database Utilizada do MySql foi a seguinte:

 CREATE DATABASE site;\
 USE site;